web3labs/chainlens-free/README.md

 ## Limitations

  - Due to a [limitation](https://github.com/moby/moby/issues/1143) with Docker, you may only have one instance of the Explorer running at a time.

+## License

+Epirus is free for non-commercial use and evaluation purposes only, for further details refer to the [LICENSE](LICENSE).
+To speak to use about commercial use you can email us via hi <at> web3labs.com or submit an enquiry [here](https://pages.web3labs.com/epirus-enterprise).